cauancardoso/cauancardoso.github.io/_posts/2019-07-05-Postgresql.md

 ;
 ```

 The result I get is all the information from RAIS 2014, RAIS 2015 and RAIS 2016 in just one table.
-But it's not done just yet: when a match between RAIS 2014 table and RAIS 2015 table or RAIS 2016 table, v1 and v2 are NULL (because they come from RAIS 2014 table).
+But it's not done just yet: when a match between RAIS 2014 table and RAIS 2015 table or RAIS 2016 table, ```v1``` and ```v2``` are *NULL* (because they information come from RAIS 2014 table only).
 To fix it, I did another update using the original RAIS 2015 and RAIS 2016 tables that looked something like this:

 ```javascript
 UPDATE rais_2014_2016